flootr/peew/README.md

 ### Tree

-This is the Tree which can be used to parse xml into proper Javascript object.
+This is the Tree which can be used to parse xml into proper Javascript objects.
 Initialize the Tree like so:

 ```javascript
 var Tree = require('peew').Tree();